-Use of condoms and suppressive antiviral medication can decrease the risk of spreading the infection to partners who are not infected, especially during the first year after a person becomes infected (see 'Suppressive therapy' below).
+Use of condoms and suppressive antiviral medication can decrease the risk of spreading the infection to partners who are not infected.
+(See 'Suppressive therapy' below.).

 Pregnancy and herpes — Women who have their first outbreak of genital herpes near the time of delivery are at risk of transmitting herpes to their newborn.
 Careful planning during the pregnancy and precautions during pregnancy and at the time of delivery can reduce the likelihood of transmission.

-Since herpes in infants is a very serious condition, women should inform their healthcare provider if they have a history of the infection.
+Since herpes in infants is a very serious condition, women should inform their health care provider if they have a history of genital herpes.
 While women who acquire genital herpes before becoming pregnant are not likely to pass the virus to the baby, it is still possible for this to happen.
 For example, transmission from mother to child can occasionally occur if the mother has a recurrence at the time of delivery.